MarkPratley/markpratley.github.io/_posts/projects/2015-12-01-ChickWeight/2015-12-01-ChickWeight.md

 In conclusion, for a fixed Diet, then #3 would be the best choice if selecting for mass, but if uniformity was the desired outcome, then Diet #4 would be the best choice.

 It would be worth investigating whether a diet consisting of Diet #4 for the first 10-12 days followed by Diet #3 leads to an increased yield.

+The github repository for this project can be viewed [here](https://github.com/MarkPratley/ChickWeight).